cocode/TrekBASIC/documentation/task_list.md

 ### test_suite
 Now that we have two implementations of BASIC, move all python files out of test_suite, so that project can be shared.

+### List Command
+Fix the arguments to the list command.